 To help you gauge the best time to see the lights, the website at aurora-service.eu is a good source for live updates on the matter.

 Better still, you can download the ‘My Aurora & Forecast Alerts” app from the app store as it takes note of your location and lets you know the premier destination nearby to see the famous lights.

 Make sure to wrap up

 As always in Ireland, the weather is quite unpredictable, and, seeing that a stronger storm raises the chance of seeing the lights, you might want to wrap up warm for the evening.
-Donegal can be cold even at the best of times!
+County Donegal can be cold even at the best of times!